AimeeKnight/NSS-Chronicles/user_stories.md

 I want to create a personal profile for each student with their github url, and have a default alumni column set to false

   - User runs `nss add student <first name/last name/cohort id>`
-  - The Student record is then added to the list of all students
+  - The student record is then added to the list of all students
   - After saving, the user is given a confirmation message

 <hr />